Strippit FC1000/3 Machine

 which Greatly Stresses the Servo-Motors, Servo-Drives, Bearings, and Ballscrews.

-By Slowing-Down Speed, you will Greatly Reduce Wear & Failures with these Expensive items!
+Slowing-Down Speed will Greatly Reduce Wear & Failure of these Expensive items!

-on the Line of Code where you make your First XY Move and Turn-On the Punch.
+on the Line of Code where you make your First X Y Move & Turn-On the Punch.

 Example;